mike-kane/teacher-chatbot-demo/data/nlu.md

 - due dates geometry
 - show me my assignments for geometry class
 - show me assignments for geometry
-- geometry assignments
-- geometry all assignments
 - geometry outstanding assignments
 - what haven't i turned in yet in geometry
 - geometry what assignments
 - geometry show assignments

 ## intent:inquire_grades
 - what is my grade